 How do I maintain my tankless water heater?

-Does 3 Mountains offer a specific maintenance program?
+Does 3 Mountains Plumbing offer a specific maintenance program?

 Great.
 So am I missing anything here?
 Is there anything you’d like to add before we close?

-The thing I want to add is this: a lot of people would like to have a tankless because of the savings and the green factor of a tankless water heater without realizing that cost itself in installation is usually higher than that of a standard water heater.
-However, over time you’re going to save money because it’s going to last longer and you’ll pay less on your utility bills, so it’s an investment rather than a short term fix.
+The thing I want to add is this: a lot of people would like to have a tankless because of the savings and the green factor of a tankless water heater without realizing that the cost itself of installation is usually higher than that of a standard water heater.
+However, over time you’re going to save money because it’s going to last longer and you’ll pay less on your utility bills, so it’s an investment rather than a short-term fix.
 When you keep that in mind, it’s a great investment to make.

 Thanks so much for your time, Klint.

 Before we go, how can customers learn more?

 You can go to noritz.com as a great resource for finding out how tankless water heaters operate and how much they cost, and you can also visit our website, 3mountainsplumbing.com, to download our e-book buyers guide.